 Alice has a busy commercial practice.
 She is instructed to act in and advise on general commercial disputes, professional negligence and insurance.
-She is currently being led by Colin Edelman QC in an arbitration under the solicitors Participating Insurers Agreement and also in defending an insurer’s decision to decline cover for breach of condition precedent.
+Recent work includes:

 Alice is an experienced litigator.
 She is often instructed to appear in applications and she has particular experience of making and resisting applications for relief from sanctions under CPR 3.9.
 Alice's recent cases include disputes arising from the steel, manufacturing and financial services industries.